 - In the general linear regression model, the X matrix is supposed to be full of fixed constants. - This is convenient mathematically.
-Think of $E(\hat{\beta})$. - But in any non-experimental study, if you selected another sample, you'd get different X values, because of random sampling. - So X should be at least partly random variables, not fixed. - View the usual model as conditional on $\mathbf{X} = \mathbf{x}$. - All the probabilities and expected values so far in this course are conditional probabilities and conditional expected values. - Does this make sense?
+Think of $E(\hat{\beta})$. - But in any non-experimental study, if you selected another sample you'd get different X values, because of random sampling. - So X should be at least partly random variables, not fixed. - View the usual model as conditional on $\mathcal{X} = X$. - All the probabilities and expected values in the typical regression course are conditional probabilities and conditional expected values. - Does this make sense?